James Hansen: Global temperature analysis

 The temperature data was updated in 1999 to report that 1998 was the warmest year since the instrumental data began in 1880.
 They also found that the rate of temperature change was larger than at any time in instrument history, and concluded that the recent El Niño was not solely responsible for the large temperature anomaly in 1998.
 In spite of this, the United States had seen a smaller degree of warming, and a region in the eastern U.S. and the western Atlantic Ocean had actually cooled slightly.

 2001 saw a major update to how the temperature was calculated.
 It incorporated corrections due to the following reasons: time-of-observation bias; station history changes; classification of rural/urban station; the urban adjustment based on satellite measurements of night light intensity, and relying more on rural station than urban.
 Evidence was found of local urban warming in urban, suburban and small-town records.

 The anomalously high global temperature in 1998 due to El Niño resulted in a brief drop in subsequent years.
 However, a 2001 Hansen report in the journal Science states that global warming continues, and that the increasing temperatures should stimulate discussions on how to slow global warming.
 The temperature data was updated in 2006 to report that temperatures are now 0.8 °C warmer than a century ago, and concluded that the recent global warming is a real climate change and not an artifact from the urban heat island effect.
 The regional variation of warming, with more warming in the higher latitudes, is further evidence of warming that is anthropogenic in origin.

 In 2007, Stephen McIntyre notified GISS that many of the U.S. temperature records from the Historical Climatology Network (USHCN) displayed a discontinuity around the year 2000.
 NASA corrected the computer code used to process the data and credited McIntyre with pointing out the flaw.
 Hansen indicated that he felt that several news organizations had overreacted to this mistake.
 In 2010, Hansen published a paper entitled "Global Surface Temperature Change" describing current global temperature analysis.

+Hansen published papers forecasting that 2026 is on track to become the warmest year in recorded history (and that 2027 will likely be warmer still).
+While mainstream probabilistic models gave 2026 roughly a 27% chance of breaking overall heat records, Hansen argues those models undercount aerosol reductions and accelerated warming: trapping more heat while simultaneously removing the planet's accidental sunscreen.